 2) Choose an appropriate company checking account

-There are many different options for business checking accounts, so you’ll need to compare them before deciding which is best for your organization.
+There are many different options for business checking accounts, so you’ll have to compare them before deciding which is best for your organization.

 3) Gather your documents

 You must be able to verify both your identification and the integrity of your business before opening a business checking account.
-This is a list of all the documents you’ll need before filing an application to open a business bank account.
+This is a list of all the documents you’ll need to open a business bank account.

 4) Apply for the account

-Many corporate bank accounts are open to Internet applications.
-If you’d prefer to submit your application in person, find a bank with nearby branch offices.
+Many corporate bank accounts are accessible through internet applications.
+If you’d like to apply in person, find a bank with nearby branch offices.

 Checklist for Opening a Sole Proprietorship Bank Account

 More than 50% of legal entities in India are sole proprietorship firms.
-There is no separate registration certification for a sole proprietorship firm like there is for a private limited company, LLP, OPC, or partnership firm because the sole proprietorship firm’s primary goal is to create a current bank account.
+There is no separate registration certification for a sole proprietorship firm, a Private limited liability partnership (LLP), an OPC, or a partnership firm, because the sole proprietorship firm’s primary bank is not a participant.
 Learn about the checklist that must be completed in order to create a current account in any bank as a sole proprietorship firm in accordance with RBI guidelines.

 The following two categories make up the checklist: